SSR-ds/SSR-DS/README.md

 - :man_student: Graduating in May 2021 in the confused COVID period.
 - :man_scientist: I am currently learning advanced time series techniques, Machine Learning model deployment with ideas covering Business Intelligence and Data Scientist roles.
 - :man_technologist: Looking for full time roles all across United States in the field related to data.
-- :running_man: Always addicted to learn new things related to Machine Learning, Deep Learning, NLP and interested in growing my git profile over period of time
+- :running_man: Always addicted to learn new things related to Machine Learning, Deep Learning, NLP and interested in growing my git profile over period of time.
-- 💬 Ask me about anything related to maths, programming and debugging
+- 💬 Ask me about anything related to maths, programming and debugging.
 - 📫 How to reach me: https://www.linkedin.com/in/ssr95/
+- :e-mail: sai.raghavendra1995@gmail.com
-- ⚡ Fun fact: The one who always thinks on using technical business terms in day today talks of life
+- ⚡ Fun fact: The one who always thinks on using technical business terms in day today talks of life.